ACR: Accessibility Conformance Report (vs. VPAT)

 The difference between VPAT and ACR is the source of moderate confusion so let’s unpack everything.

-The Voluntary Product Accessibility Template or VPAT is just that — a blank template that can be filled out to account for a product or service’s state of accessibility.
+The Voluntary Product Accessibility Template or VPAT is just that — a blank template that can be filled out to account for that product or service’s state of accessibility.

-An ACR is a completed VPAT (i.e., the blank template is filled out) along with all of the other details in the report.
+Simply, an ACR is a completed VPAT (i.e., the blank template is filled out).

-In the marketplace, the term VPAT dominates, even though it’s usage is technically incorrect.
+In the marketplace, the term VPAT dominates, even though it’s usage is technically incorrect because a VPAT is only a blank template.

 You’ll often hear procurement departments ask for a VPAT but what they’re really asking for is an ACR.